As you prepare to leave Norway, here’s a departure checklist that might be helpful for you.

 4. NOTIFY THE POST OFFICE TO HAVE YOUR MAIL FORWARDED TO YOUR US ADDRESS

 Information and a downloadable change of address form are available on the post office website.
-Please note that the post office will not forward newspapers, magazines or items requiring that a toll be paid, and that there is a fee if you wish to have your mail forwarded for more than one month.
+Please note that the post office will not forward newspapers, magazines or items requiring that a toll be paid, and that there is a fee if you wish to have your mail forwarded for more than two months.

 5. REGISTER YOUR MOVE WITH NORWEGIAN AUTHORITIES